donnajharris/cp640_project/README.md

-This is my README.md file

-CP640 Machine Learning project ...
+CP640 Machine Learning project (Spring 2022)

+My machine learning project for my Master of Computer Science (Wilfrid Laurier University).

+I took historical Major League Baseball data from a Kaggle dataset and ran some experiments in an attempt to predict future batting success.